pnthach95/LLSIFTomodachiApp/README.md

 For more information on each directory, click the link and read the directory's README.

-## Updates

-The boilerplate will follow new React-Native releases as soon as libraries and tools used here are compatible.

 ## Requirements

 Node 8 or greater is required.
 Development for iOS requires a Mac and Xcode 9 or up, and will target iOS 9 and up.